Rajalakshimi/landuse-map/README.md

 * Drawing and managing bounding boxes (state management issues)

-I eventually solved these by [briefly explain fix here → e.g., resetting map state, cursor handling, or global state management].
+I eventually solved these by resetting the map state and cursor handling.
+I also added better cleanup for interactions and ensured the drawing tools deactivate correctly after applying filters.

 🎥 Demo
 ----------------------------------------------------------------------------------------------------------------------------------------------------------